niloy2019/weather-app/README.md

   Weather-App

 ## Objective :
-  To Make an Software that helps the Customer to do Banking Transaction through Online .
+   To Make an Application which gives the current weather of any location.

 ## Technology Used :
    React,open-weather API

 ## Description :
-  This is React App, which will provide weather of any location using open weather API .This App will take two input country and city from the user and Provide the Weather of that location.
+  This is React App, which will take two input country and city from the user and provide the weather of that location usng open-weather API.
 This App is fully respinsive .

 ## Visit :